 It is important to offer healthy choices at mealtime and keep presenting new options often because it can take from 10 to 15 exposures of the same food to get a child to like it or even try it.
 Moreover, when it comes to offering new options remember to present them in small quantities along with familiar food that you know your little one likes.

-• Gradually offer your baby new food, keeping in mind that it can take from 10 to 15 exposures before he tastes the food.
+- Gradually offer your baby new food, keeping in mind that it can take several exposures before he tastes the food.

-• Pay attention to the food and textures that bother your little one and try to serve the same food with different preparation the next time.
+- Pay attention to the food and textures that bother your little one and try to serve the same food with different preparation next time.

 If he has a strong temperament and doesn’t want to try or eat certain food:

-• Serve new food along with the food that your child already likes.
-Encourage him to touch, smell, or try new food.
+- Serve new food along with the food that your child already likes.
+Encourage him to touch, smell, or try new foods.